WASH in Religious Institutions

 Our Team in Jordan

-Sanitation for Millions is currently implementing activities in Colombia, Jordan, Uganda, Pakistan, and with CReW+ in eleven countries of the Wider Caribbean Region.
-Explore our work on the country pages and learn how we improve access to safe sanitation and hygiene as well as wastewater treatment and reuse.
+Sanitation for Millions is currently implementing activities in Colombia, Jordan, Uganda, and Pakistan.
+Explore our work on the country pages and learn how we improve access to safe sanitation and hygiene.